MichalHalicki4/LinAR-interpolation/README.md

 For a detailed description of the **LinAR** interpolation method and its use, see:

-Niedzielski, T., and Halicki, M., **2023**.
-Can integrated autoregressive modelling improve linear interpolation of missing hydrological data? **Water Resources Management** XXX, XXX. doi: XXX. [publication in progress].
+Niedzielski, T., and Halicki, M. Can integrated autoregressive modelling improve linear interpolation of missing hydrological data?
+[Submitted].

 # Content